How to Write a Conclusion Paragraph

 The AI algorithms read your entire content, understand its meaning, and then proceed to select the most appropriate sentences to include in the conclusion.
 It gives the score to each sentence according to optimization, selection of words, and structure.
 Also, the tool automatically proofreads the writing to notice any errors and remove them.

 The conclusion of your work is a sales pitch.
-So, ensure that it is written as such that it captivates the readers and leaves them with a powerful insight.
-If you find it difficult to write the conclusion, use Smodin free online Text Summarizer tool.
-It helps you write better conclusion paragraphs each time enhancing your work.
+So, ensure that it is written in such a way that it captivates the readers and leaves them with a powerful insight.
+If you find it difficult to write the conclusion, use Smodin free online tools to help you write better conclusion paragraphs each time enhancing your work.